woodcrest-university/community-charter/code-of-conduct.md

 ### 1.0 Embrace Diversity

-Woodcrest is a vibrant tapestry of roleplay experiences, languages, and styles.
-We celebrate diversity and strive to create an inclusive environment where everyone feels welcome and respected, regardless of their background or experience level.
+Woodcrest is a diverse community of roleplay experiences, languages, and styles.
+We strive to create an inclusive environment where everyone feels welcome and respected, regardless of their background or experience level.

 Whether you're a seasoned RPer or new to the scene, lead by example, offering guidance and support without elitism or judgment.
 Foster a spirit of collaboration and shared learning.